Calibrating the Force Measuring System

 There are four primary methods of calibrating a force measuring system: 1) zero and span calibration; 2) individual and loop calibration; 3) formal calibration; and 4) field calibration.

 Zero and Span Calibration

 Zero and span calibration eliminate the zero and span errors of the instrument.
 Most measuring systems have adjustment knobs or similar for these purposes.
 Zero adjustments reduce the parallel shift of the input-output curve shown in Figure 1.
 Meanwhile, span adjustments change the slope of the input-output curve shown in Figure 2.
-Tacuna Systems’ instruments allow for both zero and span adjustments as can be seen in this manual.
+Tacuna Systems’ instruments allow for both zero and span adjustments (see this manual).

 Individual Instrument and Loop Calibration

 Individual instrument calibration is as the name suggests.
 It calibrates each component in the measuring system in isolation.
 Each component is first decoupled from the measuring system.
 Then, a known, standard source provides a range of inputs at known intervals to the component; the output is measured for each input with a calibrated readout or data collection device.
 Again, the technician must record each input and output meticulously.

 Loop calibration, on the other hand, tests the measuring system as a whole.
 A known standard force is applied to the loading platform of the entire system.
 The output is then read through the system’s readout.
 This has the advantage of verifying the whole system all at once which saves time.
 If the system is able to meet the required tolerances through adjustments during the process, this type of calibration is sufficient.